Breaking news: Spin.AI has acquired Revyz, the industry leading provider for Atlassian backup and configuration management solutions.Read more here

 To understand which backup type will be the most beneficial for your business, read our guide to Full vs. Differential vs. Incremental Backups.

-1. Cloud-to-cloud or on-premises.
-There are many pros and cons to both options, but we are of the opinion that if you keep your data in the cloud services like Google or Microsoft, cloud-to-cloud backup is the best option for your business.
+There are pros and cons to both options, but we are of the opinion that if you keep your data in the cloud services like Google or Microsoft, cloud-to-cloud backup is the best option for your business.
 We justify our opinion in this article.

-2. Scalability and flexibility.
-By these words, we mean the ability to start from the minimum number of licenses and scale it when your business grows.
-Some backup services have prefixed numbers of licenses you have to buy to start using the service, which may be a waste of money for small businesses.
+Some backup services have a fixed number of licenses you have to buy to start using the service, which may be a waste of money for small businesses.
+Start with a solution that grows with the organization.

 The SaaS subscription model with monthly payments and a minimum number of licenses to start from is usually the most cost-effective option for most businesses due to its flexibility.